martingrondein/wordpress-composer-base/README.md

 A bare minimum composer template for setting up and managing a WordPress project with Composer.

-## To install:
+## How To Setup:

+Requirements:
+---
+- Server with PHP / Apache (or Nginx) / MySQL (or PostreSQL)
+- Git
+- Composer

 1. Clone this repository into your website projects folder:

 ```
 git clone git@github.com:martingrondein/wordpress-composer-base.git
 ```

-2. Install this setup with Composer
+2. Install this desired setup with Composer:

 ```
 cd wordpress-composer-base
 composer install